boldandbrad/dotfiles/.github/README.md

 cd ~/Setup/dotfiles && ./install.sh
 ```

-> Note that installation should be an idempotent operation.
+> Note that installation is an idempotent operation.
 Meaning it can be
 > safely run multiple times.

 ## Maintenance